-- Distress sale due to the lack of access to markets.
+Distress sales due to the lack of access to markets.

-- No money to store away their produce in storage & buy inputs for next sowing season.
+No money to store away their produce in storage & buy inputs for the next sowing season.

-- Local money lenders, lending money at very high-interest rates.
+Local money lenders, lend money at very high-interest rates.

 We continue to support these farmers but we need you to join in to revive the lives and livelihoods of these farmers.
 You can join in as a social investor and put a smile on the face of a farmer in rural India.
 To Invest: https://rangde.in/india